 Waiting was actually a good thing.
 It gave me time to think, mull, ask questions, search my mind for solutions, and cajole my characters out of my noggin.
 Biding my time meant I could gently tiptoe back into the story while banging out the first draft of the other story I was writing.
 When I finally sat down to work on the revision, I had a more flexible attitude about the entire process.

-Now that I am in revision mode, I've also realized that the type of writing I do often impacts where I sit down to write.
+When I was in revision mode, I realized that the type of writing I do often impacts where I sit down to write.
 I can write a first draft anywhere, any time, any amount of words.
 There are no constrictions to the writing.
 It flows.
 I can tune out the people and noises so easily when I am in first draft mode.
 I can write in airports, restaurants, coffee shops.
 I just write.

 Revisions?
 Not so easy.
-I have to literally move my computer out of the office and sit at another table so I'm not tempted to do the "business" of writing--okay, check emails and facebook and tweet.
+I have move around and go to other places inside the house so I'm not tempted to do the "business" of writing--okay, check emails and facebook and tweet.
 I readily confess that I am great at distracting myself in the cyber world.
-During revisions, I need to sit at a table, in the kitchen area, with my notebook close at hand.
+During revisions, I often sit at a table, in the kitchen area, with my notebook close at hand.
 I have to think more, jot notes, walk away, come back, sit down, pour tea, anything I can do to trick my characters into telling me more about their story.